Developer docs

 "description": "New comments on your books"

 }'Returns { id, status } (pending or alreadyGranted).
-The user approves in their dashboard or
+The user approves in their dashboard. title ≤ 50 chars, description ≤ 200 chars, optional iconUrl.

 3. Send a notification (your app's key)

 Once granted, sign with your app's own key (no user involved) and send.
 Field limits: title ≤ 100, body ≤ 500, optional uri and threadKey.
+Optional category (≤ 64) tags the notification so the user can

 import { createServiceJwt } from '@atcute/xrpc-server/auth';